2 5 16 To Decimal

 Interpretation 2: A Single Number in a Mixed-Radix System

 A mixed-radix system uses different bases for different positions within the number.
 This is less common but possible.
-However, without explicit knowledge of the radix for each position, this interpretation is impractical.
+Even so, without explicit knowledge of the radix for each position, this interpretation is impractical.
 To clarify, we would need to know the base for the ones place, tens place, hundreds place etc.

 Interpretation 3: A Single Number in Base 16 (Hexadecimal)